Vincit/objection.js/doc/includes/API.md

 const person2 = people[1];
 ```

-> Relations can be filtered by giving named filter functions as arguments to the relations:
+> Relations can be filtered by giving modifier functions as arguments to the relations:

 ```js
 const people = await Person